 If you’re worried about diseases, you can relax – at least a bit.
 So far, all research indicates that, although they can carry a number of human pathogens, they do not transmit them.
 While this makes them less worrisome than fleas or ticks, they are still a nuisance.
 Their bites cause swelling and redness often mistaken for rashes, and scarring.
 Most bites show no symptoms at all, but occasionally they can cause moderate to severe allergic reactions.
 If the bites are left untreated, or are scratched, it is possible for them to become infected.

 If you suffer bites during the night, it’s a pretty obvious sign that you might have an infestation.
 The bites will appear on exposed skin, most commonly the neck, shoulders, arms and other areas of the upper body.
 Occasionally, there will be multiple bites in a tight line or cluster.
 If you experience any reaction, it will usually occur within 1-10 days.
 If you experience bites, they will usually heal within a few days if you don’t scratch them.
 Speak to a pharmacist or doctor about getting some anti-itch cream to help.

 Since bites often don’t get reactions, you may need to look for other indications.
 Look carefully in your mattress and linen for eggs.
 They will look like small, pale poppy seeds.
-You might also recognize them by their droppings, which will be small rust-colored or dark brown stains.
-Droppings will either bead up or be absorbed into the material they fall on.
+You might also recognize their droppings.
+Look for small rust-colored or dark brown stains.
+The material they fall on usually absorbs them, but they may also form small beads.
 Large-scale infestations also begin to give off a noticeable odor described as being like coriander.
 At higher concentrations, this odor becomes highly unpleasant.